 We all like to think we’re rational human beings, capable of assessing and making our own decisions.

-To get a better idea of the effects others have on us, a study was carried out on ‘herding’ in relation to online product services.
+To get a better idea of the effects others have on us, a study was carried out on ‘herding’ in relation to selling products online.
 The results confirmed consumers used the choices and evaluations of others as cues for making their own decisions.

 Big companies know this and take full advantage of it.
 Amazon includes the 5-star review right next to the product name and shows you the number of reviews.
 On a product page, they include what other customers buy after looking at the product.
 Netflix includes what movies and series are currently trending in their recommendations, so we can see what other people are watching.